 Plaquemine area placed on temporary shelter in place due to pipeline leak

-PLAQUEMINE - A temporary shelter-in-place has been issued in Plaquemine due to a pipeline leak in the area.
+PLAQUEMINE - A temporary shelter-in-place order has been issued in Plaquemine due to a pipeline leak in the area.

 The Iberville Parish Office of Emergency Preparedness said the office was notified of the leak just south of Plaquemine High School on Friday.
 The Pecan Meadow area has been placed on a temporary shelter-in-place and a section of LA 75 remained closed as of 11 a.m.

-The Iberville Parish School District said that they were aware of the pipeline fire and advised all students and staff to remain indoors and shelter-in-place until it was lifted around 10:45 a.m., Iberville Schools Superintendent Louis Voiron said.
+The Iberville Parish School District said that they were aware of the pipeline issue and advised all students and staff to remain indoors and shelter in place.
+The order for the school was lifted around 10:45 a.m., Iberville Schools Superintendent Louis Voiron said.

 Plaquemine High plays McKinley High School for its homecoming game at the school at 7 p.m.
 According to school officials, the plan for the game was not affected by the leak.